 Here's How to Spend Christmas in the Cayman Islands

-What’s most interesting here at Christmas time, apart from the holiday activities and festive decorations, is the Cayman’s very own Caribbean Santa, clad in shorts and flip flops!
-Well maybe that’s a myth, but it’s a lovely idea!!
-Ever heard Jingle Bells with a Reggae beat?
-Come to this Caribbean Christmas heaven to enjoy this one of a kind exotic experience!
+What’s most interesting here at Christmas time, apart from the holiday activities and festive decorations, is the Cayman’s very own Caribbean Santa at Camana Bay, dressed in shorts and flip flops!
+Or having the opportunity to enjoy a holiday dive in one of the many world class dive sites - and have you ever heard Jingle Bells with a Reggae beat?
+Come to this Caribbean Christmas heaven to enjoy all the exotic experiences and more.

-The major attractions in the Cayman Islands during Christmas are the Annual Tree Lighting – at no other place will you find a brighter holiday than in Camana Bay, the upscale urban centre changes into a glittering Christmas village with a gigantic 40-foot tree at the end of The Paseo on The Crescent by the bay; the Parade of Lights which is the biggest event of the season held on the first Saturday in December at Camana Bay with boats of various sizes and shapes out in the holiday lights to entertain the crowd of thousands as well as local choirs and bands, food and craft booths to delight the vacationers with a fantastic fireworks show causing the night sky to shimmer and shine; Santa sightings in the town’s Gardenia Court every Wednesday in December, from 5 to 7 pm is yet another fascinating event – the big guy loves to greet his guests at the Santa’s House and take photos with them; Christmas Films Al Fresco – every Tuesday, in December, you are invited to watch holiday movies on the big screen outside on the lawn of The Crescent; Christmas Lights Tour – watch the magnificent display of lights on the roundabouts and even at homes; and do not forget the Gingerbread houses and Festive Macaron Creations at the Ritz Carlton.
-There is also the annual event of ‘Dashing Thru the Sand’ which is an annual event that takes places the day after Christmas, the Christmas celebrations at Fort George, Christmas decorations at the already gorgeous Botanic Park and Holiday Concerts at churches across the island.
-All of this, with some cool Christmas traditions, like the Sand Yard, make Christmas the most looked forward to and an extremely memorable and cherished time of the year.
-These are some of the activities that have been laid on in the past but we sure to check the www.camanabay.com website for more details.
+The major attractions in the Cayman Islands during Christmas is the Annual Tree Lighting – no other place will you find a brighter holiday than in Camana Bay, the upscale urban centre changes into a glittering Christmas village with a gigantic 40-foot tree at the end of The Paseo on The Crescent by the bay; the Parade of Lights which is the biggest event of the season held on the first Saturday in December.
+Boats of various shapes and sizes are out in the holiday lights to entertain the crowd of thousands as well as local choirs and bands, food and craft booths to delight the vacationers with a fantastic fireworks show causing the night sky to shimmer and shine; Santa sightings in the town’s Gardenia Court every Wednesday in December, from 5 to 7 pm is yet another fascinating event – the big guy loves to greet his guests at the Santa’s House and take photos with them; Christmas Films Al Fresco – every Tuesday, in December, you are invited to watch holiday movies on the big screen outside on the lawn of The Crescent; Christmas Lights Tour – watch the magnificent display of lights on the roundabouts and even at homes; and do not forget the hoilday beach bbq, Christmas day family brunch, or Gingerbread house workshop at the Ritz Carlton.
+There is also the annual event of ‘Dashing Thru the Sand’ that takes places the day after Christmas.
+Don't miss the Christmas decorations at the already gorgeous Botanic Park and Holiday Concerts at churches across the island.
+All of this, with some cool Christmas traditions, like the Gingerbread Lobby Bar at the Kimpton Seafire, serving up winter warmers and naughty twists on very nice drinks.
+Try a famous cocktail on your way to dinner or sip a cider beside the outdoor fire pit.
+It is no doubt Christmas in the Cayman Islands is the most looked forward to and an extremely memorable and cherished time of the year.
+These are some of the activities that have been laid on in the past but be sure to check the Camana Bay website for more details.

 Christmas is a time for old traditions and family gatherings and although Cayman is known for great local food year-round, there is nothing quite like Cayman Christmas beef for the most sumptuous feast ever!